Saturday, December 22, 2007

 Snow this morning, freezing rain and sleet in the afternoon, and snow again Sunday will make streets and highways dangerous.

-The snow might accumulate to as much as 8 inches deep in the state, according to the
+The snow might accumulate to as much as 8 inches deep in the state, according to the National Weather Service.

 “This is going to be a significant storm over all of Indiana,” said Dave Tucek, National Weather Service forecaster in Indianapolis, on Friday.